-The following pages provide detail on each of these priorities and the associated strategic policy positions and actions.
 The alignment of each of the priorities to the Community Strategic Plan, District Plan and Western Sydney City Deal can be found in the Strategic Alignment Chapter.

 Community consultation indicated:

 Overwhelmingly, the community believes that Council and government need to plan and develop infrastructure and transport connectivity for Campbelltown.
 Concerns over accessibility, both within Campbelltown and when traveling to the area from elsewhere, are key challenges residents believe will increase without concerted efforts to achieve change.
 Residents want to see these challenges prioritised by Council to ensure that roads, public transport and parking are maintained and expanded as the area grows.
 This is one of the major priorities for the LGA identified by both residents and business owners.